oliverjam/learn-vanilla-spas/README.md

 # Learn vanilla single-page apps

-Learn how to build a basic single-page app using an external JSON API with token-based authentication.
+Learn how to build a single-page app using an external JSON API with token-based authentication.

 ## Setup